valet-sh/docs/docs/how-to-articles/install-and-use-profiler-xhprof-or-blackfire.md

   the *[Chrome extension](https://chrome.google.com/webstore/detail/blackfire-profiler/miefikpgahefdbcgoiicnmpbeeomffld)*

 ### Usage

+Ensure `/usr/local/etc/vsh-php81/php.ini` (replace `php81` with correct PHP version) does not contain `extension="xhprof.so"` or it is commented out and restart PHP `valet.sh service restart all`.

 Click the profile button (of the Chrome extension) on a webpage using the PHP version Blackfire has been enabled for.